Flecheck/Sudoku/README.md

 # Sudoku
 Fast sudoku solver in Rust

-In Sudokus there is test sudoku (49151 17 clues sudokus)
+In the sudokus folder, there are test sudoku (49151 17 clues sudoku)

-On my computer it makes all of them in ~1 min
+On my computer, it does them all in ~ 1 min